10 Tank Mates for Giant Danio Fish (Compatibility Guide 2023)

 Temperament: | Peaceful and calm |

 Agassiz’s Dwarf Cichlids are omnivores, but in the wild, they tend toward a more carnivorous diet.
 This means they are great tank mates for various fish but shouldn’t be kept with smaller fish that may be seen as prey.
-This is no problem with Giant Danios, though.
+That isn’t a problem with Giant Danios, however.
 Since these fish tend to stick to the bottom of the tank, where they enjoy digging into the substrate, they are great tank mates for your Danios.

 5. Angelfish (Pterophyllum scalare)